justdan96/tsMuxer/README.md

 * the code uses my_htonl, my_ntohll, etc - these can be swapped for the standard library versions
 * the program currently only compiles 32-bit executables, even on 64-bit systems, a multi-architecture approach is needed
 * consider making static executables for Linux, to make the program more portable
+* build for Windows requires Visual Studio 2017 and compiling through GUI - we need to create a Makefile equivalent
-* create a multi-platform build pipeline, maybe using dockcross
+* create a multi-platform build pipeline, maybe using dockcross or if that doesn't work creating a custom WinPE image just for compiling on Windows
 * both Windows and Linux builds require extra files to be downloaded and manually copied into place in order for the builds to succeed - we need to work on that

 ## Contributing